pitch2/GenCode/README.md

 ## Credits :

-Made 100% by Adrien Pichon, some functions have been corrected by ChatGPT 3 from OpenIA.
+Made 100% by pitch, some functions have been corrected by ChatGPT 3 from OpenIA.
 The beginning of the project dated 22/10/22.

 ## Future features :